New Orleans French Bread Pizza

 • Preheat oven as directed on the pizza crush package.

-• Layer pizza crush with the hash browns.
+• Layer pizza crust with the hash browns.

 • Add the chorizo and cheese, followed by the eggs and peppers.